The Worry Games

 If you are here visiting The Worry Games, then you or somebody you love probably has these thoughts on a regular basis.

 And if that is the case, there is something I want you to know.
-If you only take this one bit of information away from this blog, I will consider it a success.
-Even if you never come back and read another page or another blog post, please know and remember this one very, very, important thing:
+If you only take this one bit of information away from this website, I will consider it a success.
+Even if you never come back and read another page, please know and remember this one very, very, important thing:

 YOU ARE STILL YOU.